davalillo-rm/davalillo-rm/README.md

 # 🎒 Welcome, I'm Davalillo

-**'Developer/Content_Creator'**
+**`Developer/Creator`**

 ### About Me
 I'm a student of Computer Statistics at the Universidad Nacional Agraria La Molina in Peru.
+My current focus is on developing my skills in Python, C#, and SQL, and I'm constantly exploring new ways to leverage these tools to solve real-world problems.
+Whether it's building predictive models, working with databases, or creating applications that bring data to life, I enjoy every part of the journey 📈🚀

+---

 ### 🧰 Languages and Tools